Ameen Faheem: Career after Benazir Bhutto assassination

 Makhdoom Amin Fahim was mentioned as a possible chairman for the PPP, in the wake of the 27 December 2007 assassination of Benazir Bhutto, but Bilawal Bhutto Zardari and Asif Ali Zardari were named party co-chairs and he was considered the party's probable candidate for Prime Minister.
-However, the PPP hesitated to name Mr. Makhdoom as its candidate following its victory in the February 2008 election.
+However, the PPP hesitated to name Makhdoom as its candidate following its victory in the February 2008 election.
 It was suggested that Benazir Bhutto's widower Asif Ali Zardari, might be reluctant to nominate Makhdoom Amin Fahim as prime minister, because he was worried that Faheem could strengthen his political base in Sindh and threaten the influence of the Bhutto family there.

 On 15 March 2008, Makhdoom Amin Fahim said that he did not understand why the PPP had still not named him as its candidate.
 According to Faheem, if Zardari wanted to take the position for himself, he would support him.

 Later, the PPP nominated Yousaf Raza Gillani as Prime Minister on 22 March 2008.
-Although this was viewed as a snub to Mr. Amin Fahim, he said that he would not leave the PPP and had the "best wishes" for Gillani.
+Although this was viewed as a snub to Amin Fahim, he said that he would not leave the PPP and had the "best wishes" for Gillani.
 Amin Fahim, however, was made the Commerce Minister of Pakistan in November 2008 shuffle as a consolation.

+Other interests

 Poetry

 Initially, Makhdoom Amin Fahim was more interested in poetry than politics.
 However, he had no choice but to jump into the fray as the political heir of Makhdoom family.

-He once said, ‘’Poetry is my first love.
+He once said, "Poetry is my first love.
 I am still fond of saying verses and reading poetry of others.
 His forte is mystic poetry.
-His poetry speaks about love, Peace, and simplicity.”
+His poetry speaks about love, Peace, and simplicity."

-“I have always been fond of the poetry of Maulana Rumi, Shah Abdul Latif Bhittai, and Sachal Sarmast.
+"I have always been fond of the poetry of Maulana Rumi, Shah Abdul Latif Bhittai, and Sachal Sarmast.
 Their poetry has left a deep impact on my life.
-I have learned from them (Poets) to be loyal, to be loved, in good or rainy days.”
+I have learned from them (Poets) to be loyal, to be loved, in good or rainy days."

-He further said, “I don't believe in ruling the people.
+He further said, "I don't believe in ruling the people.
 I believe in ruling their hearts.
-That is why my voters love me, and they never disappointed me.”
+That is why my voters love me, and they never disappointed me."